FindMySchool LogoFindMySchool

 For pupils who may not be ready to decide at 14, a sensible strategy is to prioritise breadth at Key Stage 4, secure English and mathematics outcomes, and keep attendance strong.
 In rural areas, post-16 providers can be excellent, but they are rarely “around the corner”.
 A stable Year 10 and Year 11 pattern, including punctuality and reliable independent study habits, often makes the difference between merely enrolling at 16 and actually thriving.

 Year 7 entry is coordinated through Lincolnshire’s local authority process, with applications made via the standard secondary transfer window.
-For September 2026 entry, Lincolnshire lists 8 September 2025 as the opening date and 31 October 2025 as the closing date, with secondary offer day on 2 March 2026.
+For Year 7 entry in September 2027 in Lincolnshire, applications close on 31 October 2026, with offers issued on 1 March 2027.

 The school’s published admission number (PAN) is 90.
 Oversubscription follows a clear hierarchy: looked after and previously looked after children first, then siblings, then a faith-based criterion, then distance from home to school.
 Where distance does not separate tied applicants for the last place, the policy states that a lottery is used, drawn by an independent person who is not employed by the school or the local authority children’s services directorate.